Riwaj22/Exploratory-Data-Analysis/README.md

 5: IPL dataset: All Indian Premier League Cricket matches between 2008 and 2022.

-This is the ball by ball data of all the IPL cricket matches till season 13.

-The dataset contains 2 files: deliveries.csv and matches.csv.
+This is the ball by ball data of all the IPL cricket matches till season 13.The dataset contains 2 files: deliveries.csv and matches.csv.

-matches.csv contains details related to the match such as location, contesting teams, umpires, results, etc.
+matches.csv contains details related to the match such as location, contesting teams, umpires, results, etc. <br>

 deliveries.csv is the ball-by-ball data of all the IPL matches including data of the batting team, batsman, bowler, non-striker, runs scored, etc.